 In sessions that use the OpenTok Media Router, lowering the frame rate for a published video proportionally reduces the bandwidth the stream uses.

 The OpenTok Media Router supports the scalable video feature.
 Scalable video can greatly improve the quality of video in multi-party sessions.
-Using this feature, a client automatically publishes a multi-quality video stream, composed of multiple video resolutions and frame rates.
-This allows simultaneous subscribing endpoints to consume different video resolutions and frame rates.

 In clients using the OpenTok iOS and Android SDKs, relayed sessions support only two clients connected to the session.
 The OpenTok Media Router supports additional clients for multiparty sessions on mobile devices.